MD Program

 • Science of Health Systems

-• August through Mid-February, with breaks
+• August through December, with breaks

 • Foundations of Patient-Centered Care

-• August through End of January, with breaks
+• August through December, with breaks

 • This course, which spans Phases I and II of medical school training at Penn State College of Medicine, is administered within each student’s respective Society and is integrated with other first- and second-year courses.
 The course consists of three components: communication/clinical interviewing, physical examination, and integration, application and advancement teaching sessions.

-• Endocrinology and Reproductive Medicine and Anatomy
+• Endocrinology/Reproductive Medicine and Anatomy

-• Mid-September through Mid-November
+• August through September

 • The goal of this course is to learn about the general principles, physiology actions, causes and consequences of insufficiency or excess chemical messengers that function as hormones.
 These principles are then incorporated into the anatomy, histology and physiology of the female and male reproductive system, including pregnancy.
 Basic disease processes and therapeutics, including pharmacology, are also covered.